 3. The intensity and brightness of Northern Lights is measured on the KP scale which ranges from 0-10.
 About 90% of nights in a typical season would have a KP index of between 1-4, with the remainder of nights hitting what are called Geomagnetic storm level.
 Things get very exciting when there is a KP 5, (or Geomagnetic storm level 1), and above.
 However KP is not everything if you are at the right place.
 That night when we saw Aurora was only at KP 3, but we were in the right location and the Lady Aurora stayed for 3 hours with the first sighting at 11pm.

 4. If you stay in Reykjavik area and KP is low and you are desperate already (like our situation), hire a private guide or join the small northern light tour.
 Don’t go with the big bus if the KP is low because big bus is most often time bound.
 They would just go to a designated place with a large parking lot and wait there.
 Find a passionate guide who would try everything to find aurora for you and even better who is willing to take your picture with the lady.
 We go with Willy Iceland whom I come across when doing my research for Iceland and we’re not disappointed at all.
 We wouldn’t be able to see one without his help.

-6. Northern light makes is appearance from mid August till mid April.
-However The best month to see northern light is September and October.
+6. Northern light makes its appearance from September to March However the best month to see northern light is September to November.
 Even though December and January have the longest dark nights, they’re actually not the best months because the weather is often bad and northern light appearance need a good weather.
 March is already the last season.
-Your chances of good clear sky is hight but the KP is usually low.
+Your chances of good clear sky is high but the KP is usually low.

 This is our first sighting at the first location.
 We couldn’t see anything but our guide said to wait and said that he could see it already from his camera lens.

-Then we move to the second location where this time all of us could see it and started taking pictures.
-And not right after that the sky actually burst into green colours and we can see the corona and the dancing aurora
+Then we move to the second location where this time all of us could see the light and started taking pictures.
+And just after a few moment suddenly the sky actually burst into green colours and we can see the corona and the dancing aurora.

 Our third location